coderamos/codefolio-instafeed-mobile/README.md

-# codefolio | INSTAFEED-MOBILE
+# application | INSTAFEED - MOBILE

 ![codefolio-instafeed-mobile-demo](./src/codefolio-instafeed-mobile-demo.png)

 ## About This Project

-This project contains the entire mobile of the **[codefolio-instafeed-frontend](https://github.com/coderamos/codefolio-instafeed-frontend)** application.
+This project contains the entire mobile of the **[application-instafeed-frontend](https://github.com/coderamos/application-instafeed-frontend)** application.
 Share your setup!

 This project was create with [React Native](https://facebook.github.io/react-native/).
 You can learn more in the [React Native documentation](https://facebook.github.io/react-native/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).

-To know the **backend** of this application, visit [codefolio-instafeed-backend](https://github.com/coderamos/codefolio-instafeed-backend).
+To know the **backend** of this application, visit [application-instafeed-backend](https://github.com/coderamos/application-instafeed-backend).

 ## Avaliable Scripts